SolemmaLLC/ClimateStudioDocs/docs/materials.rst

 Dynamic Leaf
 ----------------------------------------------------

-Dynamic Leaf materials are created from species specific measured data provided in `Simulating the Impact of Deciduous Trees on Energy, Daylight, and Visual Comfort`_.
+Dynamic Leaf materials are created from species-specific measured data provided in this paper: `Simulating the Impact of Deciduous Trees on Energy, Daylight, and Visual Comfort`_.

 .. figure:: images/matBrowser_leaf.png
    :width: 900px